crums-io/crums-pub/docs/crum_guide.md

     $

 `crum` creates a [default user repo](#default-repo) and stores a crumtrail in it.
-Since `example.crums.io` is the only timechain server the repo knows about, it is for now, the repo's [default host](#default-host).
+Since `localhost` is the only timechain server the repo knows about, it is for now, the repo's [default host](#default-host).
 From here on, if you omit the `--origin <URL>` option with this command, `crum` will assume you meant the timechain at the same URL.